 What is the Difference Between My Monthly Bill and My True-Up Bill?

 After going solar and knowing you will have an annual True-Up bill, consumers often ask why they still receive a monthly utility statement.
 Monthly statements from the utility includes minimum monthly due delivery charges.
-Since the utility still owns the grid your electricity is being transported through, associated fees are included and charged.
 Additionally, the monthly bill allows homeowners to track toward the annual True-Up, with a snapshot of current and year-to-date charges and credits.

 A Learning Curve at True-Up

-One of the major difference that homeowners and commercial owners will see once they go solar is the difference in their billing cycles with the utility.
 Taking a few minutes to understand the difference between a standard bill and a bill that you will see once you go solar, on both a monthly and an annual basis is important.
-And keep in mind, if you find you still have lingering questions regarding your bill, reach out to your local solar installer for additional guidance to ensure you are confident in the documents you receive from the utility.
+If you find you still have lingering questions regarding your bill, reach out to your local solar installer for additional guidance to ensure you are confident in the documents you receive from the utility.